-Graduates of the programme will be able to

-- I. demonstrate knowledge and understanding in economics, including both broad knowledge in the field of economics and a considerable degree of specialised knowledge in the field of regional, urban and international economics; - 2. develop an in-depth knowledge and understanding of economic dynamics in local, regional and global contexts; - 3. demonstrate specialised methodological knowledge used in regional, urban and international economics; - 4. demonstrate in-depth knowledge about the implications of interactions in the geographical space.

-Skills and abilities

-Graduates of the programme will have acquired the skills to integrate knowledge critically and systematically and to analyse complex issues encountered for a career in economics, and be effective communicators of activities associated with these skills.
-These skills are assessed and trained in several courses where students get the opportunity to present and defend their research and also critical assess other students work.
+Graduates of the programme will be able to I. demonstrate knowledge and understanding in economics, including both broad knowledge in the field of economics and a considerable degree of specialised knowledge in the field of regional economics; 2. develop an in-depth knowledge and understanding of economic dynamics in local, regional and global contexts; 3. demonstrate specialised methodological knowledge used in economics; 4. demonstrate in-depth knowledge about the implications of interactions in the geographical space.
+Skills and abilities Graduates of the programme will have acquired the skills to integrate knowledge critically and systematically and to analyse complex issues encountered for a career in economics, and be effective communicators of activities associated with these skills.
+These skills are assessed and trained in several courses where students get the opportunity to present and defend their research and also critically assess other students' work.
+Corresponding Objectives:

-Graduates of the programme will be able to

-- 5. demonstrate the ability to integrate knowledge critically and systematically and analyse, assess complex phenomena, issues and situations associated with regional, urban and international economics; - 6. demonstrate the ability to identify and formulate issues critically, independently and creatively as well as to plan and, use appropriate research methods, undertake advanced tasks within predetermined time frames so as to contribute to the development of knowledge and evaluate this work; - 7. write clearly on economic issues and discuss and draw conclusions and the knowledge and arguments on which they are based, with different national and international audiences; 8. demonstrate the skills required for participation in research and development work or to pursue an career independently in other advanced contexts, including academic research related to regional, urban and international economics.
+Graduates of the programme will be able to 5. demonstrate the ability to integrate knowledge critically and systematically and analyse, assess complex phenomena, issues and situations associated with economics; 6. demonstrate the ability to identify and formulate issues critically, independently and creatively as well as to plan and, use appropriate research methods, undertake advanced tasks within predetermined time frames so as to contribute to the development of knowledge and evaluate this work; 7. demonstrate the ability in speech and writing both nationally and internationally to clearly report and discuss his or her conclusions and the knowledge and arguments on which they are based in dialogue with different audiences 8. demonstrate the skills required for participation in research and development work or to pursue a career independently in other advanced contexts, including academic research related to economics.
+Judgement and approach Graduates of the programme will understand the scientific, social, ethical, and personal responsibility aspects of practical work and research in economics.
+This includes the role, use, and development of knowledge and the ethical aspects and possibilities of scientific endeavor.
+Corresponding Objectives: